rasyaq/rasyid.github.io/_posts/2023-05-03-From-Transformer-To-GPT.md

 where $Q$ and $K$ are learned projection matrices that map the inputs to a queries and keys vector space.
 This gives a matrix of attention scores used to aggregate the values, enabling modeling context from the entire sequence.

-For the readers to understand the gist of Transformers on technical and intuitionn level, please read my previous notes: [https://rasyaq.github.io/2022/07/10/Understanding-Transformers.html](https://rasyaq.github.io/2023/02/10/Understanding-Transformers.html)
+For the readers who want to understand the gist of Transformers on the intuition and a glimpse of technical level, please read my previous notes: [https://rasyaq.github.io/2022/07/10/Understanding-Transformers.html](https://rasyaq.github.io/2023/02/10/Understanding-Transformers.html)

 In 2018, researchers at OpenAI took Transformers to the next level with the Generative Pre-trained Transformer (GPT).
 GPT was pre-trained on a massive text corpus to learn universal language representations that could then be fine-tuned for downstream tasks.